Danish outsourcing firm ISS plans IPO, hopes to raise nearly $1.5 billion

-COPENHAGEN Danish outsourcing firm ISS ISSHOI.UL said it plans to float on the Nasdaq OMX Copenhagen exchange in an initial public offering it hopes will raise 8 billion Danish crowns ($1.47 billion).
+COPENHAGEN Feb 18 Danish outsourcing firm ISS said it plans to float on the Nasdaq OMX Copenhagen exchange in an initial public offering it hopes will raise 8 billion Danish crowns ($1.47 billion).

 "The intended IPO is expected to support our operational strategy," Chief Executive Jeff Gravenhorst said in the statement.